 My Next Move provides career and job training information for military members transitioning to civilian life.
 Find industries that align with your current military experience or explore new careers and industries.

 U.S. Department of Labor's Registered Apprenticeship website is an excellent resource for employers interested in learning more about the many benefits of establishing registered apprenticeship programs in a wide range of industries.
 Toll-free helpline: (877) 872-5627.

 U.S. Department of Veterans Affairs G.I.
 Bill website is a great place to learn about VA education benefits, including the newest programs established by law.
 Education Customer Service Office: (888) 442-4551

-The Massachusetts Department of Veterans' Services (DVS) is the leading advocate for the more than a half-million veterans of the Commonwealth and their families and survivors.
-DVS establishes policy, proposes legislation, ensures adequate funding for Veterans programs is included in the Governor's budget and represents the interests of veterans in matters coming before the General Court.
-DVS provides information on State and Federal benefits, including details about where and how to apply.
+The Massachusetts Executive Office of Veterans' Services (EOVS) (EOVS) is the leading advocate for the more than a half-million veterans of the Commonwealth and their families and survivors.
+OEVS establishes policy, proposes legislation, ensures adequate funding for Veterans programs is included in the Governor's budget and represents the interests of veterans in matters coming before the General Court.
+OEVS provides information on State and Federal benefits, including details about where and how to apply.